dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 The fixture file demonstrates a number of important features when using Doctrine 2, including how to persist entities to the database.

-Lets look at how we create one blog entry.
+Let's look at how we create one blog entry.

 .. code-block:: php